 I store unused icing in the refrigerator or I freeze it for up to 3 months.
+Learn more about Freezing Royal Icing.
 Let it come to room temperature before using.
 When working with icing that has been frozen be sure stir it well and I personally usually add some fresh royal icing to the frozen and thawed icing to restore the consistency.

 COLOR YOUR ICING – I recommend letting the tinted icing sit for at least several hours/covered/ this helps to develop the color better, especially when working with dark colors.